What is Naproxen and what is it used for?

 Who is naproxen not suitable for?

 Naproxen is suitable for most people with inflammatory or pain conditions.
-Even children can take naproxen in some cases7.
+Even children can take naproxen in some cases7

 However, as naproxen is quite a strong drug, it is not suitable for everyone.
 People with these following conditions are advised not to take it7:

-• Allergic to naproxen
+• Allergies to naproxen

 • Allergies to aspirin or other anti-inflammatory drugs like ibuprofen